wp-plugins/add-to-any/README.txt

 * PHP4 legacy and compatibility fixes

 == Upgrade Notice ==

+= 1.5.3 =
+Switch to the Large or Custom icon size if you haven't already - AddToAny's vector icons are way better than the traditional Small icons.

 = 1.4 =
 AddToAny share counters are now available for supported standalone buttons!
 For Facebook, Twitter, Pinterest, Reddit and Linkedin, click the down arrow and toggle the "Show count" checkbox.